...

 Building Career Skills With AI

 Engineering careers are shifting.
 AI is now used in design, simulation, and coding across industries.
 If you learn AI tools during school, you enter the workforce with an advantage.
 For mechanical engineers, Fusion 360 and MATLAB AI are valuable.
 Electrical engineers benefit from KiCad and Copilot.
 Civil engineers work with AutoCAD AI and project management tools.
 Computer engineers should focus on Copilot, TensorFlow, and Jupyter.
-Each discipline has specific tools, but all benefit from general productivity tools like Notion AI.
+Each discipline has specific tools, but all benefit from general productivity tools like Reclaim.ai and Otter.ai.

 Tool Selection Guide by Discipline